martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element selector.md

 Similarly to e-commerce item selection you can also select table rows and add child selectors for data extraction from table cells.
-Though [Table selector] [table-selector] might be much better at this.
+Though [Table selector] [table-selector] might be much better solution.

  [css-selector]: ../CSS%20selector.md
  [element-scroll-selector]: Element%20scroll%20down%20selector.md